NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Defy Sorrow.md

 * * *

 You draw on this spiritual pain to push your body to greater heights.
-You gain the [[Conditions/Quickened|Quickened]] condition until the end of your next turn.
+You gain the [[Quickened|Quickened]] condition until the end of your next turn.
 You can use the extra action only to Step or Stride.

 *Source: Pathfinder Lost Omens Divine Mysteries*
 *ORC*